3 Create Custom Network Forms

 One of our goals of our community network is to show how to help a local community rebuild their economy from the ground up.
 We do this by providing three different ways for new members to participate.

-The first way is by signing up to be a Personal Member
+The first way is by signing up to be a New Member

-Personal Members have access to coming events, newsletter articles and the ability to write their own articles and host their own events. to share with other members of the group.
-Each Member also gets to vote in our elections to determine the leadership of the group.
+All Members have access to coming events, newsletter articles and the ability to write their own articles and host their own events. to share with other members of the group.

 The second way is by signing up to be a Service Provider